 |Other, lesser known, definitions of disability that can apply to a TPD Insurance policy include a Home Duties definition as well as an Activities of Daily Living definition.
 Activities of Daily living generally refers to you being unable to perform basic duties required for everyday living (bathing yourself, feeding yourself etc.) A Home Duties disability definition generally requires you to be unable to perform some of the essential duties that a homemaker would be responsible for (cooking, cleaning etc.)

 With a product as complex and varied as TPD Insurance, the services of an expert adviser are invaluable when undertaking the claims process.
 We will be able to explain your policy to you and provide you with a level advice that you would be impossible to obtain by dealing directly with your super fund or insurance company.

 What is the TPD Insurance Claims Process?

-For your obligation free assessment, call us on 1300 665 356.
+For your obligation free assessment on regarding claiming TPD Insurance, call us on 1300 665 356.
 Take a step towards a more secure future.
 You’ve got nothing to lose!